String Sanitization Under Edit Distance: Improved and Generalized: Abstract

 \section{Abstract}

 Let $W$ be a string of length $n$ over an alphabet $\Sigma$, $k$ be a positive integer, and $\mathcal{S}$ be a set of length-$k$ substrings of $W$.
-The {\ETFS} problem asks us to construct a string $X_{\mathrm{ED}}$ such that: (i) no string of $\mathcal{S}$ occurs in $X_{\mathrm{ED}}$; (ii) the order of all other length-$k$ substrings over $\Sigma$ is the same in $W$ and in $X_{\mathrm{ED}}$; and (iii) $X_{\mathrm{ED}}$ has minimal edit distance to $W$.
+The {\ETFS} problem (\textbf{E}dit distance, \textbf{T}otal order, \textbf{F}requency, \textbf{S}anitization) asks us to construct a string $X_{\mathrm{ED}}$ such that: (i) no string of $\mathcal{S}$ occurs in $X_{\mathrm{ED}}$; (ii) the order of all other length-$k$ substrings over $\Sigma$ (and thus the frequency) is the same in $W$ and in $X_{\mathrm{ED}}$; and (iii) $X_{\mathrm{ED}}$ has minimal edit distance to $W$.
 When $W$ represents an individual's data and $\mathcal{S}$ represents a set of confidential patterns, the {\ETFS} problem asks for transforming $W$ to preserve its privacy and its utility [Bernardini et al., ECML PKDD 2019].